Build A Studio with Livestream's Recommended Hardware Specs

 We’ve created a detailed article with screenshots showcasing Livestream’s recommendations.

-These are our recommended specifications for a 4 in 1 out video switcher system build.
+These are our recommended specifications for a 4 in 1 out video switcher system build (as per the HD500).

 - SilverStone Temjin Series TJ08B-E Black computer case